VeerendraRajkumar/ABAW2023DMACS/README.md

 # ABAW2023DMACS
-This is code for our submission in the expression track of ABAW 2023 competition as a part of CVPR 2023.
+This is the official code for our submission in the expression track of ABAW 2023 competition as a part of CVPR 2023.

 Title: ABAW : FACIAL EXPRESSION RECOGNITION IN THE WILD